-How Did My Client Receive Thousands Of Dollars In Disability Savings Bonds From The Government?
+How To Receive Thousands Of Dollars In Canada Disability Savings Bonds From The Government?

 Not too long ago, I had a meeting with a client, she is a single mom to a daughter with autism.
 During our conservation, she revealed that she is unemployed and does not have much savings.
 However, she really hopes that she could save some money for daughter’s future.
 After knowing that her daughter has already been approved for the disability tax credit many years ago, and her family income is relatively low, I advised her to consider opening a Registered Disability Savings Plan (RDSP) for her daughter.
 She is concerned that she is unable to make any contribution to this account, I illustrated to her even when no contribution is made, her daughter might be qualified for the Canada Disability Savings Bonds (CDSB) within the RDSP.